North Shore Kauai Beaches

 Prepare for some fun at Ke'e Beach.

 NaPali Coast kayak tours: Many view the Na Pali Coast as one of the most beautiful places in Hawaii.
 The tall sea cliffs, waterfalls, and spectacular beaches make it a must-see for most visitors to the island.
 Jump onto a kayak ride along the coast.
 Starting at Kee Beach, you'll paddle your kayak along the base of the towering Na Pali cliffs, into an old Hawaiian fishing village, and through a narrow lava tunnel where you can make a shore landing for a picnic lunch.
 After your picnic lunch, you can continue your paddle along the coast, passing sea caves and arches and through arches formed by lava flows.
-Soon you will encounter some of the most beautiful beaches in all of Hawaii, including Polihale Beach - the island's largest white sand beach.
+Soon you will encounter some of the most beautiful beaches in Hawaii, including Polihale Beach - the island's largest white sand beach.

 Bodyboarding and surfing: Face the waves at Ke'e Beach, Kauai.
 Suitable for beginners, Ke'e Beach is protected from large waves by a reef system, so it's perfect for all the family to enjoy!
 It's a top spot for beginner bodyboarding and bodysurfing.